rcmdnk/git-gpt-commit/README.md

 TEMPLATE will be shown under the commit message as a comment.

 Default values are:
     # ChatGPT model. gpt-4o is used if not defined.
-(Valid models are: OpenAI's gpt*, chatgpt*, DeepSeek's deepseek*)
     MODEL="gpt-4o"

+    # API Endpoint.
+If not defined (or empty), use https://api.openai.com/v1/chat/completions (https://api.deepseek.com/v1/chat/completions) for OpenAI (DeepSeek) models, or http://localhost:11434/v1/chat/completions (Ollama local server) for others.
+    ENDPOINT=""

+    # API Key name in environment variable.
+If not defined (or empty), use OPENAI_API_KEY (DEEPSEEK_API_KEY) for OpenAI (DeepSeek) models.
+    KEY_NAME=""

     # Prompt to make commit messages from git diff.
     PROMPT="You will be provided with git diff output.
 Based on the provided diff, create concise and clear git commit messages.